FilipeAraujo/tableandfriends_ios/README.md

 A custom table view with multiple images, labels, and text.
 The image shows when all json objects were read.

-## Custom collection view with facebook friends
+## Custom collection view with Facebook friends

 ![Custom collection view with facebook friends](/screenshots/facebookfriends_assyncdownload.png "Custom collection view with facebook friends")